anatolian/photogrammetry-object-scannner/README.md

 A good way to check if they are on the same router is to check that the first few sections of the IP address are the same (If the IP address is 127.0.0.1 or something similar, you are looking at your local IP address, which is not the correct IP address for this check.
 To find your non-local IP, it can be found in your computer's settings, or simply by googling "what is my IP address")

+## Features Implemented
+* connect to device running server.py via android phone running ScannerApp.apk
+* enter various information about the sherd, and use that information to determine what directory location to send to the scanner as string that can be used by command line/etc.
+* pi server prints all messages it receives, for debug purposes
+* android client shows all messages it receives as toast, for debug purposes
+* NOTE: currently, server only echos back the message it received from the client

+## TO DO:

+### Client-Side
+* allow user to input size of the sherd, and send this information to the server along with the directory
+* disable "start scan" button until a scan is finished
+* more thorough validation of inputs
+* save most recent inputs from edittexts/etc, and prepopulate these fields with these values upon opening app, so that user does not have to re-enter information that will not change often
+* allow user to send message to cancel scan
+* estimated progress bar for current scan?
+* notification/toast + re-enabling "start scan" button upon message from server that scan is complete

+### Server-Side
+* send "scan started" and "scan finished" messages to app, rather than echo
+* parse the slightly more complicated messages that the client-side TODO items would require
+* integrate with the rest of the pi's scanner code